The curriculum won’t wait…

 At Lexonik, when it comes to intervention programmes, one of the things we discuss a lot, is the speed at which we must ensure the interventions work?
 Our tag line is “literacy at the speed of sound” which is a huge statement of intent as to the rapid nature of our intervention programmes.

 We can’t wait because the curriculum doesn’t wait!

-If I’m honest, all of this comes with a bit of a heavy heart because we speak of the fact that the curriculum won’t wait in a time when we really could do with the curriculum waiting.
+If I’m honest, all of this comes with a bit of heavy heart because we speak of the fact that the curriculum won’t wait in a time really could do with the curriculum waiting.
 We could do with taking a huge deep breath and pause.
 Give ourselves thinking time to focus on what our students and what our children really need from school over the coming months.

-A diagnostic curriculum with timely interventions and the space to explore what really matters to our children, in order to minimise the impact of lockdown on their academic development and ensure the gaps don’t increase, will be essential.
+A diagnostic curriculum with timely interventions and the space to explore what really matters to our children, in order to minimise the impact of lockdown on the academic development and ensure the gaps don’t increase, will be essential.